wp-plugins/sisow-for-woocommerce/readme.txt

 Enable the Test Mode in you Sisow Account under "Mijn Profiel" tab "Geavanceerd".
 Enable the first checkbox "Testen met behulp van simulator (toestaan)".

-= When I recieve an TA.... error =
+= When I receive an TA.... error =

 Send an e-mail to support@sisow.nl with the given TA code.

+= When your site uses WP-engine and you receive the message Incorrect URL! =

+Contact WP-engine, this is an cache setting at their side, the returnURL may not be cached.

 == Screenshots ==